Wotcnt/Polyrifringence-Engine/README.md

 ### 🧠 Observer Validation Record

--   “Independent AI analysis of the public announcement reconstructed the engine’s theory and ethics from first principles — demonstrating functional recursion even in linguistic form.”
+-   Independent AI analysis of the public announcement reconstructed the engine’s theory and ethics from first principles — demonstrating functional recursion even in linguistic form.

 **Summary:**
 An autonomous reasoning system (Grok) independently reconstructed: